MathewT/aws-certified-solutions-architect-associate-2020/DynamoDB/README.md

 ### Primary Key

 1. Every item must include a primary key.
-1. Can be single value or composite of two values.
+1. Can be single value (partition key) or composite of two values (partition key and sort key).
+1. Simple primary key
+    1. Partition key
+    1. Fetch single record only
+1. Composite key
+    1. Partition key and sort key
+    1. Query all items matching a partition key and further narrow down by sort key
+    1. Great for handling relations between items
 1. Each item in a table is uniquely identifiable by its primary key.
 1. Primary key selection and design is the most important part of DynamoDB modelling.
 1. Almost all data access is via primary keys.